mlange-42/yarner/README.md

 yarner
 ```

-This will create two sub-directories, one containing the extracted code,
+This creates two sub-directories, one containing the extracted code,
-and one for the final documentation.
+and the other containing the final documentation.

 ## Features